changtb/Automated-ELK-Stack-Depolyment/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
 ![alt text](https://github.com/changtb/ELK-Project/blob/main/Diagrams/ELK-Project-Diagram.png "Logo Title Text 1")

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the install_elk.yml file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above, or alternatively, select files may be used to install only certain pieces of it, such as Filebeat.

 ```yaml
 ---